Closing out festival season with CCL

 CCL has had the summer of a lifetime.
 Usually based in Berlin, the DJ/producer is currently enjoying a pit stop in Tisno, Croatia, luxuriating in the satisfaction of having played at virtually every electronic music festival on the circuit this year.

-Before this, CCL was busy spinning records in Pennsylvania at Honcho Campout.
+Before this, CCL curated a stage at Honcho Campout in Pennsylvania.
 Here in Tisno, it was all about Dekmantel Selectors, where they played with DJ Storm.
 Next up: Doel festival in Belgium, followed by Draaimolen in The Netherlands, Sustain Release in upstate New York, Making Time in Philadelphia and Unsound in Kraków, Poland.
 Whew.

 It’s been one of the craziest summers ever!”
 We don’t doubt it.